commercetools/commercetools-dotnet-core-sdk/README.md

 ## LINQ

-Experimental support for querying the API using LINQ is provided by the `commercetools.Sdk.Client.Linq.Extensions`
+Experimental support for querying the API using LINQ is provided by the `commercetools.Sdk.Client.Extensions`

     var query = from c in client.Query<Category>() where c.Key == "c14"